Learn how Strong Oaks Woodshop gives old wood a fresh start through handmade furniture.

-“So he put me on this schedule where for every two hours that I was working,” Michael recalls.
-“I would have to take 20 minutes off to do something else.”
+“So he put me on this schedule where for every two hours that I was working, I would have to take 20 minutes off to do something else,” Michael says.

-“I just noticed that it was getting harder and harder for me to go back to my desk when the 20 minutes was up,” he said.
+“I just noticed that it was getting harder and harder for me to go back to my desk when the 20 minutes was up,” Michael says.
 “And I realized how much I was enjoying what I was doing, making things down in the garage.
 And so, at one point, [I had] this conversation with my wife, [telling her], ‘I don’t know if I really want to be a programmer in my fifties.’”

 Claiming a new career and reclaiming wood